NovokumPescitarum/This-is-the-world-we-built/README.md

 # This-is-the-world-we-built
-Programmed with Java: A bare-bones pixel based life simulator
+Programmed with Java: A bare-bones 16-bit life simulator

 ## The idea was to try and build a life simulator using Object Oriented Programming practices